-Sailing durations range from 35 minutes on the Tanah Merah service to 23 hours 50 minutes on the HarbourFront Centre service.
+Sailing durations range from 50 minutes on the HarbourFront Centre service to 1 hour on the Tanah Merah service.

 Although there is a brief summary on this page, as sailing information can vary based on time of year we’d advise you to get live sailing times and prices in our Harbour Bay fare search.